Happiness-Chung/TeleMorphor/README.md

 ## Result Analysis

+### 🎁 Evaluation Package
+To facilitate further research, we have curated an evaluation package that includes our manually collected in-the-wild and synthetic videos and existing benchmark videos collected from MotionEditor and the TaiChi dataset.
+In addition, we provide the baseline results obtained from baseline models (Follow-Your-Pose, ControlVideo, MasaCtrl, MotionDirector, and MotionEditor).
+You can integrate your own results on top of the package and then compare the performances with the baseline results.
+The evaluation code is provided in the `TeleMorphor(Extended_MotionEditor)/.py`.

 ### 🔍 What Progress Have We Made?

 | Method | Motion Editing | Location Editing | Training Requirement | Limitation |